zingabox/just-the-docs/index.md

 1. Launch the [Create](http://www.bebedio.com/#/&app=your_universes){: target="_blank"} app by Bebedio

-2. Press the NEW button to create a new universe
+2. Press `NEW` to create a new universe

-3. Name your universe and press OK
+3. Name your universe and press `OK`

 {% comment %}
 1. PressAdd Just the Docs to your Jekyll site's `_config.yml` as a [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/)